A Great Big World: 2013–2014: Is There Anybody Out There?

+The group opened for Los Angeles-based recording artist Hughie Stone Fish on the "Siren Songs" tour in September 2014.

 2015: When the Morning Comes

 On April 21, 2015, it was announced through the A Great Big World Facebook page that Ian and Chad were working on a second album.
 The group announced the release of their first single off of the new album via Instagram in mid-July.
 The single "Hold Each Other" was released on July 22, 2015, featuring the rapper Futuristic.
 The non-rap version was released on July 24, 2015.
 The album was released on November 13, 2015, with the title When the Morning Comes.
 While visiting the UK in June 2015 they recorded at Sarm Studios in London.
 Several musicians and producers collaborated on the album including Dave Eggar, Derek Fuhrmann, Gregg Wattenberg, Greg Holden, Kevin Kadish, Josh Kear, Dan Romer, and Mozella.

 They have been writing a musical for several years.
 The show is about family and is called Strokes of Genius.